parthnariya/30-days-of-TS/README.md

 - [Permutation](./Day-25/Permutation.ts) : type that transforms union types into the array that includes permutations of unions.
 - [ReplaceKey](./Day-25/ReplaceKey.ts) : type that replace key type with given type.

+### :date: Day 26 :

+- [ReverseString](./Day-26/ReverseString.ts) : type that reverse the order of string.
+- [PalindromeCheck](./Day-26/PalindromeCheck.ts) : type that verifies given string is palindrome.

 ## References

 - [BigFrontEnd.dev](https://bigfrontend.dev/)